zoefoundation/.github/profile/README.md

 - [ ] V2 Python backend
   Provide a self-hostable backend which supports witnesses and multi-hosting for registration, storage, and verification.

+- [ ] Android SDK
+  Extract capture, signing, and proof generation into a reusable library (only for Android devices with hardware signing).

+- [ ] JavaScript verification library
+  Verify media content against a proof registry.
+Easy to integrate for web apps.

-- [ ] Documentation + security audit
+- [ ] C2PA integration
-  Complete docs, end-to-end tests, and third-party audit.
+  Extended support for C2PA content credentials.

 ---

-## Stretch goals
+## Audits

-- [ ] JavaScript verification library
-- [ ] Semantic content matching (experimental)
-- [ ] Other ecosystems support
+Before marking a library/SDK as safe to use, we will perform a 3rd party audit to ensure code safety, protocol integrity and adherence to modern programming standards.

 ---